Banking · January 08, 2025

 Benefits of adopting instant payments at your business

 When you accept instant payments at your business, the benefits can go beyond receiving faster payments.
-Once established, your new payment system can have a positive impact on your order processing times, fraud prevention and reconciliation efforts and can even help you differentiate your business from competitors.
+Once established, your new payment system can have a positive impact on your order processing times, as well as fraud prevention and reconciliation efforts.
+It can even help you differentiate your business from competitors.

-- Immediately access funds: Get funds up to 2 days faster than ACH transactions
+• Immediately access funds: Sends funds up to 2 days faster than ACH transactions

 RTP network adoption is rapidly increasing